5 Types of Shower Curtain Rods: Which Style is Best for You?

 The different types of shower curtain rods are about as numerous as types of showers.
 With all those options, finding the one you need can be a little overwhelming.
 So, in this article, we’ll give you an overview of the different types of shower curtain rods so you can find the best one for you.

-Shower curtain rods have 5 main shapes.
-They are straight, curved, L-shaped, rectangle, and double.
-In addition to the shape, shower curtain rods will come as either tension adjustable or fixed.
-We’ll cover these two features in more detail below.
+Shower curtain rods have 5 main shapes: straight, curved, L-shaped, rectangular, and double.
+In addition to the shape, shower curtain rods will be either tension adjustable or fixed.

 What shower curtain rod you need depends mostly on the kind of shower or tub you have.
-Next, we’re going to dig into the details of each type of shower curtain rod, and when to use each one.
+Next, we’re going to dig into the details of each type of shower curtain rod so that you can choose the best shower curtain rods for you.
 Let’s get to it!

 Types of Shower Curtain Rods